serlo/stats.serlo.org/README.md

 The Makefile in this repository will support the upload of the current dashboards to the local environment and later also to the staging and production environment.

-## Upoad and Backup
+## Backup and Restore

-After creating a local minikube kpi deployment you need to use ```make dashb-upload``` to upload the current dashboards in dashbords folder.
+After creating a local minikube kpi deployment you need to use ```make dashb-restore``` to upload the current dashboards in dashbords folder.

 After the changes are done and you want to save them you need to run ```make dashb-backup``` to export the dashboards and save them in the dashboards folder.